 Accused Students

-If you have questions about the Lewis & Clark formal disciplinary process, contact the Office of Student Rights and Responsibilities.
-The Title IX Coordinator can also answer questions about the process.
+If you have questions about the Lewis & Clark formal disciplinary process, contact the Office of Community Accountability and Conflict Education.
+The Title IX coordinator can also answer questions about the process.

 If you received a notification that your conduct is under investigation, follow the directions in that letter or email, and respond by the date listed; you will be informed of protections in the process, and be given an opportunity to provide information, witnesses, or a statement.
 You have the right to have an advisor of your choice present during any meeting or interview.

-If you would like help finding an advisor please contact the Title IX Coordinator or a Deputy Title IX Coordinator, or you can directly reach out to an advisor from the current list of process advisors, who are available to students at no cost.
+If you would like help finding an advisor please contact the Title IX coordinator or a deputy Title IX coordinator.